dararod/nexus/README.md

 > Make sure `VITE_API_URL` points to an instance of [nexus-server][1]

-Execute `pnpm run gql:generate` to generate the `src/lib/graphql/schema.ts` file.
+Execute `npm run gql:generate` to generate the `src/lib/graphql/schema.ts` file.
 You must import any queries and mutations from this file and use them in the service implementation.